TheBandit105/Programming-Coursework/Programming Coursework Log.md

 #### 10:33 pm:

 I made a start on the LaTeX report of the project.
+Day 2 and 3's changes to the code have to uploaded to the project repository.